 It’s possible to walk along the coast on the E4 path (the total hike can be from 2 to 4 hours, depending on your pace).

 You can also make this road shorter by driving from Chora Sfakion up to Anopolis, leaving your car in this village, and then slowly walking down to Loutro.

-Pack enough water and sunscreen lotion, don’t forget a hat, comfy shoes, and add a walking pole if you need one.
-Of course, your camera must come with you!
+Pack enough water and sunscreen lotion, don’t forget a hat, and comfy shoes.
+Add a walking pole if you need one.
+Of course, your camera must come with you too!

 There are dozens of small waterfront hotels in Loutro, I’ve chosen to review here only the ones I’ve visited.
 But there are many more to check on Booking.com.